Two midwives should be present at your home during birth. One will be the midwife you've seen throughout your pregnancy.

 If you think you’re in labour, call your midwife.
-Once you both decide that labour is coming along well, your midwife will come to your home.
+Once you both decide that labour is coming along well, your midwife and another midwife will come to your home.
+The two midwives will take care of you during labour and birth.
 If you wish, your children can be with you during labour and/or birth, along with other people.
-Your midwife or midwives will take care of you during labour and birth.

 If you’re thinking about or planning a homebirth, you might like to watch our video about mum’s experiences of a homebirth.